edgar-p6/Dissertation/README.md

  **dissertation6.py:** reads, organizes and adds to the database data on GDP growth, retrieved from The World Bank

+**dissertation7.py:** reads, organizes and adds to the database data on GDP and GDP per capita (constant 2015 US$), removing previously retrieved GDP and GDP per capita data (constant 2017 international $), due to having less missing values

- **dissertation7.py:** adds data on default history in the period (dummy for past default and number of past defaults), and merges all the data retrieved into the main database, for the years with crisis episodes, creating two datasets (1 year antecipation vs 2 years antecipation
+ **dissertation8.py:** adds data on default history in the period (dummy for past default and number of past defaults), and merges all the data retrieved into the main database, for the years with crisis episodes, creating two datasets (1 year antecipation vs 2 years antecipation